mrmaxx010204/maxx-animation/README.md

 # maxx-animation

-A simple animation of MAXX.
+A simple animation of MAXXOP.